StaafLab/TMArQ/README.md

 ## About

-TMArQ, Tissue mircoarray MArker Quantification is a pipeline for automated quantification of antibody staining in TMA cores.
+TMArQ, Tissue microarray MArker Quantification is a pipeline for automated quantification of antibody staining in TMA cores.
+It can automatically process TMA core images of several markers taken from several TMA blocks.
+The user only needs to provide the name of the TMA block and marker directories.
 TMArQ works as follows:

 1) Detection of region of interest (ROI) using Hough circle detection.